CharlieDigital/covidcureid/README.md

 We will need the following resources:

 1. **CosmosDB** - This is where we will store our data.
 You will need to grab the [Azure CosmosDB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) for local testing.
 2. **Storage** - This is where we will push the raw files AND where we will keep the static application files from `web`.
 You will also need to grab the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) for local testing.
+The emulator has been deprecated for [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite)
 3. **Functions** - When the files are pushed into Storage, this will trigger a Function to process the file and move the data into CosmosDB.
 See the next step.

 However, this codebase is designed to work entirely locally without the need for an Azure account.